 - Exception for small incidental income according to Art.
 8bis of the AHV Regulations.

-- By extension, any fee subject to AHV is also subject to unemployment insurance.
+- By extension, any fee subject to AHV is also subject to other social insurances.

 The Agreement on the Free Movement of Persons between Switzerland and the European Community provides that a person shall be covered by social insurance in only one country at a time.

-Therefore, any natural person domiciled in an EU or EFTA country must declare there their EPFL income.
+Therefore, any individual of EU/EFTA nationality and domiciled in an EU or EFTA country must declare income earned at EPFL.

 In practice, their must ask the authorities in their country to provide them with the European form A1.
 They are also required to pay contributions due to their social insurance institution.